MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-temporary-tables.md

 [!INCLUDE[2020_releasewave2.md](../includes/2020_releasewave2.md)]

 With this implementation, a physical table is not created in the database.
-In the table object, set the `TableType` property to `true`:
+In the table object, set the `TableType` property to `Temporary`:

 ```
 table 50100 MyTable